Our Philosophy on Privacy

 If you have asked us to provide you with information on a regular basis, or if we email you information about our products or services, you may ask us to remove you from the list at any time.
 We intend to include instructions to unsubscribe from the list in every mailing, and on the site where you originally subscribed to the list.

-In providing our complete Internet banking service, we often use external service partners and suppliers to assist us.
+In providing our complete Online Banking service, we often use external service partners and suppliers to assist us.
 In performing their duties, these service partners may handle components of your personal information on our behalf.
 We ensure through our contracts with these partners that they handle your information with the same standard of care that you have come to expect from us.
 Our suppliers, like our employees, are bound to maintain your confidentiality and may not use the information for unauthorized purposes.

 Registration for these external services will always be at your discretion.
 We may append personally identifiable data to this registration for the Partner to use to compare and validate the registration.
 You will always be notified of such an action during the registration process.